-Taking this option will reduce the amount you can contribute to other pension schemes you're still contributing to any defined contribution pension schemes, under the current tax rules, you won't be able to pay in more than £4,000 in any tax year without having to pay an extra tax charge.
-This choice will also affect the Annual Allowance that applies to any Defined Benefit schemes you're a member of.
+Taking this option will reduce the amount you can contribute to other pension schemes and still earn tax relief

+If you choose this option, it will be classed as flexibly accessing your pension benefits and so will trigger the Money Purchase Annual Allowance.
+This means that if you (or anyone else on your behalf) make contributions to any defined contribution pension schemes, under the current tax rules, you won't be able to pay in more than £10,000 in any tax year without having to pay an extra tax charge.
+This choice will also affect the Annual Allowance that applies to any defined benefit schemes you're a member of.
 The Annual Allowance is the maximum you can contribute to a pension scheme in one tax year without having to pay an extra tax charge.
-For the 2020/2021 tax year it's £40,000.